microsoft/vscode-docs/docs/editor/debugging.md

 ## Debugger Extensions

 VS Code has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and any other language that gets transpiled to JavaScript.
-Below is a small sampling.

 <div class="marketplace-extensions-debuggers"></div>

+> Tip: The extensions shown above are dynamically queried.
+Click on an extension tile above to read the description and reviews to decide which extension is best for you.
 For debugging other languages and runtimes (including [PHP](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug), [Ruby](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby), [Go](https://marketplace.visualstudio.com/items?itemName=lukehoban.Go), [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp), [Python](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python) and many others) please look for `Debuggers` extensions in our [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Debuggers).

 ## Start Debugging